matthew-andrews/workshop-making-it-work-offline/03-offline-todo/README.md

-# Offline Todo with IndexedDB
+# Offline todo with IndexedDB

 We’re going to make a simple offline-first [to-do application](https://matthew-andrews.github.io/offline-todo/) with HTML5 technology.
 Here is what the app will do: